AbbasSrour/notes/Work/ERP/Sales/Quotation.md

 - [ ] Quantity should be more than zero
 - [ ] Unit of measure should be more optional
 - [ ] Get the package deposit charge when
+- [ ] In item details either offer or discount
+- [ ] Choosing taxes throws an error